 Howard, D. V. (1967).
 Variation in the breeding season and clutch size of the robin in the northeastern United States and the maritime provinces of Canada.
 Wilson Bull. no. 79:432-439.

 Howell, J. C. (1940).
 Spring roosts of the robin.
 Wilson Bull. no. 52:19-23.

 Howell, J. C. (1942).
 Notes on the nesting habits of the American Robin (Turdus migratorius L.).
 Am.
 Midl.
 Nat. no. 28:529-603.

 Howell, S. N. G. (2010).
 Peterson Reference Guide to Molt in North American Birds.
 Houghton Mifflin Harcourt Company, Boston, MA, USA.

 Howell, S. N. G. and S. Webb.
-1995.
-A guide to the birds of Mexico and northern Central America.
-New York: Oxford University Press.
+(1995).
+A Guide to the Birds of Mexico and Northern Central America.
+Oxford University Press, New York, USA.

 Hubbard, J. P. (1978).
 Revised check-list of the birds of New Mexico.
 New Mexico Ornithological Society Publication no. 6.

 Humphrey, P. S. and K. C. Parkes.
 (1959).
 An approach to the study of molts and plumages.
 Auk 76:1-31.

 Hunt, L. B. (1969).
 Physiological susceptibility of robins to DDT poisoning.
 Wilson Bull. no. 81:407-418.